justinfagnani/dom-templating-api-proposal/EXPLAINER.md

     next string ends the attribute value) then
     - If the attribute name starts with a `.`, create and attach a SinglePropertyPart.
-    - Else if the attribute name start with a `@`, create and attach a EventPart.
+    - Else if the attribute name starts with a `@`, create and attach an EventPart.
-    - Else if the attribute name start with a `?`, create and attach a BooleanAttributePart.
+    - Else if the attribute name starts with a `?`, create and attach a BooleanAttributePart.
     - Else create and attach a SingleAttributePart.
   - Else if the binding is an interpolation with static string portions of the